PROCEDURAL RULES FOR ARBITRATION ARBITRATION SERVICE OF PORTLAND, INC. (ASP)

 $200 for each additional party (side) to the dispute.

-7. Consolidation.
+6. Third Party Claims; Consolidation.
+A Respondent seeking recovery against a person or entity that is not a party to the arbitration must initiate a separate claim against that person or entity, and may request ASP to consolidate the third-party claim with a pending ASP arbitration.
 Two or more arbitrations that have been initiated with ASP may be consolidated for hearing upon request by a party if, in the sole and exclusive determination of ASP's administrator, all of the claims involve a common question of law or fact and a consolidation would not unduly inconvenience, delay, or prejudice the rights of any party.
 The request for consolidation should be made prior to the appointment of arbitrator(s) in any of the claims.
-ASP shall give written notice of the proposed consolidation to all parties, and each party shall have ten days to make oral or written objections thereto.
+ASP shall give written notice of the proposed consolidation to all parties, and each party shall have ten days to file written objections thereto with ASP (with service thereof on all other parties).
 Consolidation shall be allowed if all parties consent to the proposed consolidation and may be granted by ASP over the objection of one or more parties.
-If a party objects, ASP's administrator shall rule upon the objection after hearing arguments in a telephone conference call involving all parties that wish to be heard on the matter, which conference call shall be arranged by the party requesting the consolidation.
+If a party objects, ASP's administrator shall rule upon the objection after hearing arguments in a telephone conference call involving all parties who wish to be heard on the matter, which conference call shall be arranged by the party requesting the consolidation.
 If consolidation is ordered, ASP may add names to the list of arbitrators previously proposed and/or may withdraw one or more such names so that each party shall have an opportunity to participate in the selection process set forth in Rules 5 and 6.
-If a consolidation requires the replacement of a previously appointed arbitrator, the party to propose the consolidation shall pay a replaced arbitrator for services rendered.
+If a consolidation requires the replacement of a previously appointed arbitrator, the party proposing the consolidation shall pay a replaced arbitrator for services rendered.

 2. Claim Initiation Arising Out of a Post-dispute (Submission) Agreement: If the agreement to arbitrate was entered into after the dispute arose, and if the post-dispute arbitration agreement requires, permits, or one of the parties proposes, that the arbitration be conducted under the rules of Arbitration Service of Portland, the following initiation procedures shall apply: